libbyschuknight/tid_til/text_editors/atom.md

 Tick on `Show icons in editor gutter`, which will mean you get `+`, `-` etc in colour.
 Rather then just lines.

 #### Adding a Language
 A haml file was coming up in plain text, searched for and found [`language-haml`](https://atom.io/packages/language-haml), just installed this package and all sorted.

+## Shortcuts

+`shft + ctrl + ↓` - will add cusor onto mutiple lines, like using `cmd + click`